|Monthly Tech-Tip |

 1.3.2.
 Test kiln with an electronic controller to enable ramp control and repeatability in firing.

 2 Spelling and Grammer check and minor revisions.

-3 Adjustment in data collection process due to better data entry
+3 Adjustment in data collection process due to better data entry facilities in the software.

 During drying, clay particles draw together and shrinkage occurs.
 During firing the matrix densifies and shrinkage continues.
 More vitreous bodies shrink more.